thecredibleway/thecredibleway-com/docs/faq/questions/would-a-loving-god-send-good-people-to-hell.md

 :::info[God's desire for everyone]

-God's desire is for all people to come to know Him, to repent, and to receive the salvation He offers through Jesus Christ.
+God's desire is for all people to come to know Him, to repent and to receive the salvation He offers through Jesus Christ.

 :::